Is Twitter down? Thousands report issues

-SAN FRANCISCO (NewsNation Now) — Twitter appears to be having technical issues for thousands of people across the globe.
+SAN FRANCISCO (NewsNation Now) — Twitter appears to be working again for many users after technical issues were reported by thousands of people across the globe.

 Twitter’s official status website said the platform acknowledged the problems at 5:10 p.m.
 (CDT) and was investigating the issue: